 PRTG Syslog Receiver Sensor

-The Syslog Receiver sensor receives, monitors, and saves syslog messages.
-This gives you a syslog file management tool, but the sensor isn’t just a passive file creation function.
+The Syslog Receiver sensor receives, monitors, and saves Syslog messages.
+This gives you a Syslog file management tool, but the sensor isn’t just a passive file creation function.
 The monitoring element of the receiver’s duties generates alarms if worrying conditions arise, such as an increase in the rate of file creation.
-You can set the conditions that trigger alerts and you can decide to whom and how notifications are delivered.
+You can set the conditions that trigger alerts, and you can decide to whom and how notifications are delivered.

 Paessler PRTG is free to monitor up to 100 sensors.
 If you want to use the tool to monitor your entire network, you will need a lot more sensors and that level of service is charged for.
 You can get a 30-day free trial with unlimited sensors.

-Splunk is a comprehensive log management system for macOS, Linux, and Windows.
+Splunk is a comprehensive log management solution for macOS, Linux, and Windows.
 The system is a well-known utility within the system administration community.
 Splunk, Inc produces three versions of its network data monitoring software.
 The top-of-the-line version is called Splunk Enterprise, which costs $173 per month.
 This is a network management system rather than just a log file organizer.
 Fortunately, Splunk is also available for free, making it into our list of Cronolog alternatives.

 The free Splunk is restricted to input file analysis.
-You can feed in any of your standard logs or funnel live data through a file into the analyzer.
-The free utility can only have one user account and its data throughput is limited to 500 MB per day.
+You can feed in any of your standard logs or funnel real-time data through a file into the analyzer.
+The free utility can only have one user account, and its data throughput is limited to 500 MB per day.
 The system doesn’t explicitly deal with network alerts, but you could force that functionality by getting alerts written to a file and then bounced into Splunk.

 A data sorting and filtering utility is built into Splunk, and you can write out to files from the analyzer.
 These features can emulate Cronolog by dividing log records by date and writing each group out to new files.

 Like Cronolog, Fluentd runs on Linux systems — Debian, CentOS, and Ubuntu.
 It can also be installed on Mac OS, Amazon Linux, RHEL, and Windows.
 This cloud-based utility acts as a hub for log file information gathered by an agent on your system.
-The tool can collect live data streams to create log files as well as monitor and manage existing files.
+The hosted log management tool can collect live data streams to create log files as well as monitor and manage existing files.
 One of the data sources that Fluentd is written to manage is the logging system of Apache.

-The Fluentd website is the source for the program and it is also the location of community pages where you can get help and advice on running the tool from other users.
+The Fluentd website is the source for the program, and it is also the location of community pages where you can get help and advice on running the tool from other users.
 The core package can be extended through plugins written by other community members.
 Those plugins are usually free of charge.

 You can use many other free interfaces as a front end for Fluentd, such as Kibana.
 The Fluentd utility can also be integrated with tools that include Elasticsearch, MongoDB, and InfluxDB for analysis.

 Logstash is a log creation facility produced by Elastic.
 This Dutch software organization has created a range of data exploration products that link together in the “Elastic Stack.”
-This suite of programs is open source and each product is available for free.
+This suite of programs is open-source, and each product is available for free.
 The core element of the Elastic Suite is Elasticsearch.
 This is a searching and sorting utility that can process data from several files into unified results.
 Elasticsearch can be integrated into other tools and is available for use with many of the other utilities in this list.